Training for Individuals, Communities,

 Astrid Grigsby

-“The workshop helped me develop a climate change adaptation climate change project which was then submitted to a donor–GEF.
+which I then submitted to a donor–GEF.
 After a few consultation meetings with GEF, they informed me that they were willing to fund the project by granting me the $40,000 I requested!

 I enjoyed everything about the course.
 It really was interesting especially talking to communities about changes in the environment that were linked to climate change and having to research on solutions that could be used for the communities.”